johnnyawesome/TheLakeHouse/README.md

 ## Prey-Animals🐰

-- There are 5 different Prey-Animals: A Mouse🐁, a Rabbit🐰, a White Rabbit🐰 and a Stag🦌
+- There are 6 different Prey-Animals: A Mouse🐁, a Rabbit🐰, a White Rabbit🐰, a Stag🦌, a Raccoon🦝 and a Squirrel🐿️
 - All Prey-Animals will search for Food (Apples)
 - Each Prey-Animal will go to a different Apple 🍎, to avoid cluttering the Animals
 - Once a Prey-Animal has eaten an Apple, it gets a temporary Speed-Boost!